replane-dev/replane/README.md

 - Create an API key in the Replane UI.
 It's shown once; store it securely.
 - Each API key is tied to a specific project.
 If you need configs from multiple projects, create separate API keys and initialize separate clients for each project.
-- The client logs errors and returns the provided fallback if the request fails.
+- The client receives realtime updates via SSE in the background and maintains an up-to-date cache.
 - Works in Node (18+) and modern browsers.
-Provide `fetchFn` if your environment doesn't expose `fetch`.\
+Provide `fetchFn` if your environment doesn't expose `fetch`.

 ## Backups